 FOOD PANTRY DONATIONS – Food pantry donations may be monetary or canned/non-perishable foods.
 Some churches choose a certain month to concentrate on the food pantry.
 Many groups and Sunday School classes do food drives through-out the year.
 One reason to give money for the food pantry is our membership in Feeding America, Kentucky’s Heartland.
 As a member of “Feeding America” we can purchase some food items at a very discounted rate.
 It also allows us to handle the USDA Commodities (TEFAP) program.
 The TEFAP program provides about a third of the food we distribute and we only pay a very low delivery fee for it.
 At least once a year, we used to purchase a truckload of dry goods from a manufacturer/distributor at wholesale cost.
 Due to our partnership with Feeding America and Wal-Mart we have no need to do this anymore.

 THE FEINSTEIN CHALLENGE – Between 2006 and 2014, we took part in the Feinstein Challenge.
 Mr. Feinstein challenged local food banks to raise as much money and food as they can for their own pantry during March and April.
 He then used the total raised by all participating food banks to proportionately divide a million dollars of his private funds to them.
 The more we raised, the more we received!
-Unfortunately, this challenge was not offered in 2015.
+Unfortunately, this challenge has not been offered since 2014.
 To learn more, click here.

 FOUNDATION GRANTS – We have, on occasion, applied for grants.
 Our first and largest grant came from the Carpenter’s Foundation back in 2002.
 It was for $55,000 and it allowed us to purchase our current building.
 Over the years, Carpenter’s Foundation has paid for almost all of the equipment we have through various grants.
 Wal-Mart has also been a good supporter through grants and other donations.